rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

     ```

     The key here is that you can use as many of the 2 through 6 headings as necessary, but only **ONE** level 1 heading.
 While the document will appear correct with more than one level 1 heading, the automatically generated table of contents for the document that appears on the right-hand side will **NOT** display correctly (or sometimes at all) with more than one.
 Keep this in mind when writing your documents.

+    Another important note about the Level 1 heading: If the `title:` meta is in use, then this will be the default Level 1 heading.
+You should not add another one.
+An example is that this document's title meta is:

+    ```
+    ---
+    title: Document Formatting
+    ```

+    The very first heading added, then, is "Introduction" at Level 2.

+    ```
+    ## Introduction
+    ```

 !!! warning "A note about supported HTML elements"